profezzorn/ProffieOS/pov_tools/readme.txt

 ### Make POV files

-- Put a .png image you want to convert into the pov_tools folder.
+- Put one or more .png images that you want to convert into the pov_tools folder.
-If there are any spaces in your filenames, the script will change them to underscores for you before processing.
-If you have no images, you can run the script anyway and it will download the sample Star Wars logo and process it for you :)
+If you have no images, you can run the script anyway and it can download the sample Star Wars logo and process it for you :)
-Each time you make a new POV image, there needs to be only the ONE target source image in the pov_tools folder.
-The script will present an option to remove the previous preview image, however, if any extra image files don't
-contain 'preview' in the name, you'll need to manually remove them.
+File names that contain 'preview' will be ignored as valid source image files.

 To run the script:
 - Windows: Double click "create_POV_data_files-Win.bat"